CVE-2026-5802: OS Command Injection in idachev mcp-javadc

 Potential Impact

-Successful exploitation allows remote attackers to execute arbitrary operating system commands on the affected system, potentially leading to unauthorized control or disruption.
-However, no confirmed exploitation in the wild has been reported.
-The vulnerability does not require privileges or user interaction, increasing its risk profile.
+Successful exploitation enables remote attackers to execute arbitrary OS commands on the affected system, potentially leading to unauthorized system control or data compromise.
+The vulnerability does not require privileges or user interaction, increasing its risk.
+However, the overall severity is medium (CVSS 6.9), reflecting some limitations in impact or exploitability as per the CVSS vector.

 Mitigation Recommendations